 With all those new insights and information, I looked back at my briefing:

 DESIGN A METHODOLOGY THAT FACILITATES THE VALORISATION OF THE LOCAL PRODUCT.

 So I started to think about how could I articulate such a methodology.

 A methodology is a system of ways of doing, teaching, or studying something [Cambridge Dictionary].
 It is also described by Wikipedia as a system of methods used in a particular area of study or activity.

 Translating this concept to the project, I conceptualise it as a system of ways of doing, and specifically about communicating.
 I think a way of implementing a methodology must be a process and must be designed, at least, with the people we are designing for.
-For this, I didn’t develop a methodology to implement directly, but a process to create a tailored methodology for the people that want to be involved.
+For this, I didn’t develop a methodology to implement directly, but a process that allowed the people involved to create a tailored methodology.

-I rethink the problem and the initial statement, and I reframed it with my learnings from the research.
-It was not an easy task, because the first conceptualization of this project was about creating solutions since the first interaction between sectors, that means, creating solutions before really understand the problem.
-I thought this approach wouldn’t be sustainable, and being this island an example of sustainability for the environment, must be also in a way that creates synergies and opportunities.
-So I step back, and think on something that was clear from me since the beginning; communication.
-And research proves that there is a disconnection between sectors, and this should be addressed.
+I rethought the problem and the initial statement, and I reframed it with my learnings from the research.
+It was not an easy task because the first conceptualisation of this project was about creating solutions before really understanding the problem.
+I thought this approach wouldn’t be sustainable, and being this island an example of sustainability for the environment, it must also be in a way that creates synergies and opportunities.
+So I stepped back and thought on something that was clear from me since the beginning; communication.
+Research proves that there is a disconnection between sectors, and this should be addressed.